tu6ge/publish-action/README.md

 5. You can push to github with new github action. this is finished.

 Now you change Cargo.toml, this can auto running.

+## Support custom registries `+0.2`

+using an alternate registry , This is [Documentation](https://doc.rust-lang.org/cargo/reference/registries.html#using-an-alternate-registry)